mattsah/pint/README.md

 );
 ```

 To access an object property you can use the `.` notation when the identifier is static.
-If the identifier needs to be a variable you can use `$` character.
-The below code would return `context.left`:
+You can also use the dynamic identifiers to access properties:

 ```pascal
 var key := 'left';